mechpen/mechpen.github.io/src/posts/2020-04-27-cfs-group/index.md

 }
 ```

-`struct rq` is the per-CPU data structure that system run queue
+`struct rq` is the per-CPU data structure that stores system run queue
 information.
 Its `cfs` field stores the root level CFS run queue
 information.
+The run queue info for realtime scheduler `rt_rq` and
+deadline scheduler `dl_rq` are not shown here.

 ```c
 struct cfs_rq {